 Too much data makes everything less efficient, yet organizations still tend to hoard data "just in case."
 Other problems created by collecting and storing too much data include increased regulatory burdens, storage costs, and security risks.
+Known risks include the exfiltration of data after a breach and the costs of legal review due to electronic discovery issues.

 Data remediation addresses these problems.
 Data remediation is a process directed at bringing order to information, and that doesn't just mean deletion.
-The goal of remediation is to help ensure that companies retain only valuable information-i.e., information that is necessary to meet the organization's business, legal, or regulatory objectives and obligations.
-Remediation helps to ensure that information no longer useful to the organization is deleted in a defensible manner.
+The goal of remediation is to help ensure companies retain only valuable information (i.e., information that is necessary to meet the organization's business, legal, or regulatory objectives and obligations).
+Remediation helps to ensure that information that is no longer useful to the organization is deleted in a defensible manner.